Animal-aDNA-Research-Community/AaRC.github.io/code-of-conduct.md

 ## 4. Unacceptable Behaviour

-The following behaviours are considered harassment and are unacceptable within our community, both in person and online:
+The following behaviours are considered harassment and are unacceptable within and outside our community, both in person and online:

 * Violence, threats of violence or violent language directed against another person.